salewski/ads-github-tools/README.md

   from scratch).
 The `ads-github-repo-create` command was added in `ads-github-tools-0.3.1`.

+* `parse-netrc` - Parses the user's `~/.netrc` file to obtain the first matching record by host machine name (and optionally by user login name).
+This is used by `ads-github-cache` to determine the name of the in-effect GitHub user account, using the approach that emulates what `curl(1)` does.
+This allows for entirely offline cache operations against the user-specific cache.
+The tool name does not start with the `'ads-github-'` prefix because it is being considered for extraction into a small stand-alone project.

 See the "Prerequisites" section below for other programs that must be installed and configured on your system before you can install the